arnowelzel/lightbox-photoswipe/readme.txt

 == Description ==

-This plugin integrates an extended version of PhotoSwipe to WordPress.
+This plugin integrates an extended version of PhotoSwipe 4 or the official release of PhotoSwipe 5 to WordPress.
 All linked images in a post or page will be displayed using PhotoSwipe, regardless if they are part of a gallery or single images.
 Just make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

 More about the original version of PhotoSwipe see here: [http://photoswipe.com](http://photoswipe.com)

 The version of PhotoSwipe provided with this plugin comes with a number of modifications and extensions.
 See the FAQ for details.

-As of version 4.0.0 this plugin requires at least WordPress 5.0 and PHP 7.0.
+As of version 4.0.0 this plugin requires at least WordPress 5.3 and PHP 7.0.
 Older PHP version will cause problems.
 In this case you have to upgrade your PHP version or ask your hoster to do so.
 Please note that WordPress itself also recommends at least PHP 7.4 - see https://wordpress.org/about/requirements/.

 == Installation ==